We believe:

 When is the best time to enlist the services of a designer?

 The earlier the better.
 Design is the first phase of any project.
 We (designer + homeowner) create the initial vision for your space – so the sooner I am involved the better.
-I'll collaborate with your builder or help you create a team of trusted trade professionals that will ensure the success of your project from start to finish.
+I’ll collaborate with your builder or help you assemble a team of trusted trade professionals that will ensure the success of your project from start to finish.

 Will you work with my existing contractor or trade people that I have worked with in the past?